TijanaBogovac/QA-Portfolio/README.md

 My role in this project was to test whole application on various devices.
 Here's a summary of my contributions to the projects:

 - Feature and regression testing including functionality and design,
-- Writing test case using techniques such as Boundary Value Analysis and State Transition Technique,
+- Writing test cases using techniques such as Boundary Value Analysis and State Transition Technique,
 - Creating bug reports,
 - Creating functional and visual improvements,
 - Exploratory testing.